BertilleT/habitat_mapping/README.md

 # Project: Natural Habitats Mapping in the South of France with Deep Learning

-MVA Master thesis peoject made at Inria Evergreen, Montpellier (FRANCE).
+MVA Master thesis project made at Inria Evergreen, Montpellier (FRANCE).

 This documentation is split into three main parts: